 It’s an entirely natural reaction to feel anxious, depressed or overwhelmed by climate change.
 But getting stuck in those feelings doesn't help us or the planet.
 Realising there are many things you can do that will make a real difference to both mitigating and adapting to climate change is essential.
-The most important change in our thinking is the one that moves us from passive victims to active fighters against climate change.
+The most important change in our thinking is the one that moves us from being passive victims to active opponents of climate change and its social, cultural and economic causes, and active creators of positive alternatives.
 You can read more about this in Action 41: 'Look after your mental health'.

 The ethic of People Care includes Self Care; recognising and meeting your own fundamental needs is an important part of addressing climate change without guilt or burn out.
 Some environmental thinking encourages a ‘hair shirt’ mentality of self-denial and guilt.
 But this is a poor basis for bringing about long term global change.
 Living simply doesn’t mean living miserably, which is why actions like; 33: 'Follow your passion' and 14: 'Hold a party' are really important.
 Many other actions have financial and health benefits and can improve your happiness and quality of life.